 Many sources on the internet claim that Dogs cannot access the nutrients in sesame seeds due to their digestive system optimized for the consumption of plants and meat.
 I can’t find any scientific evidence to support this claim and it seems a bit like Chinese whispering on animal blogs.
 However, there is no evidence that dogs can also digest sesame seeds.
 Even if the seeds are passed on relatively unchanged, that doesn’t mean dogs have been unable to get food from the seeds.

-Even so, the case of hard seeds, especially unpeeled sesame seeds, is likely to be difficult to break through.
+Even so, the case of hard seeds, especially unpeeled sesame seeds, is likely to be difficult to breakthrough.
 It also contains the compounds oxalates and phytates, which reduce the absorption of nutrients.
 When you go Feed your dog sesame seeds For nutritional reasons, it may make sense to break the outer layer of the seed first – usually by crushing it.
 Buying peeled sesame seeds will reduce the oxalates and phytates while missing out on nutrition in the hull.
-Soaking, fermenting, and frying are all options to reduce oxalate levels and make the nutrients in sesame seeds more accessible to your dog.
+Soaking, fermenting, and frying is all options to reduce oxalate levels and make the nutrients in sesame seeds more accessible to your dog.

 Can Sesame Seeds Harm Dogs?

 The main concern with sesame seeds is their fat content.
 Some dogs may have problems with fatty foods, especially if they are already on a high-fat diet or have other digestive problems.
-High fat levels can cause pancreatitis, a painful condition that often requires hospitalization to treat.
+High-fat levels can cause pancreatitis, a painful condition that often requires hospitalization to treat.
 Affected dogs usually vomit and lose their appetite.
 You can get diarrhea.

 You will become dehydrated quickly from vomiting and will often need pain relief, antiemetics, and fluids to help you recover.
 While this would be a serious and unlikely result of consuming some sesame seeds, with fatty foods there is always a risk and something to be aware of if your dog eats a lot of seeds.